-- Make some brief notes at the time on any paper which comes to hand and write them up as soon as possible - Do not destroy your original notes - Record the date, time, place, any non-verbal behaviour and the words used by the child.
+- Use CPOMS to record what the pupil disclosed. - Record the date, time, place, any non-verbal behaviour and the words used by the child.
 Always ensure that as far as possible you have recorded the actual words used by the child. - Record statements and observable things rather than your interpretations or assumptions